 (b) Any addition or deletion from the courses for which a student is formally registered must be made with the consent of the course coordinator.

-(c) A student may be allowed to withdraw from a course by the course administrator before a third of lectures have been given.
+(c) A student may be allowed to withdraw from a course by the course administrator before a third of lectures might have been given.
 Such a student who withdraws after this time or who fails to sit for examination without reasons acceptable to the appropriate Faculty/College Board shall be deemed to have failed the course.
-A Grade point of 0F shall be record for the student in the course.
+A Grade point of 0F shall be recorded for the student in the course.

 (d) Late registration in the course may be allowed with penalty of up to 4 weeks after the commencement of registration.